configo-io/Android-SDK/README.md

 All values set in the `userContext` must be `JSONObject` compatible ([reference](https://developer.android.com/reference/org/json/JSONObject.html)).

+<a name="dynamic-data-refresh"></a>
+## Dynamic Data Refresh
+The Configo data is updated and loaded every time the app opens, to avoid inconsistency at runtime.
+The data will be updated at runtime in the following scenarios:

+1. Configuring the SDK with `setDynamicallyRefreshData` with `true`.
+2. Calling `forceRefreshData`.

 <a name="trigger-refresh"></a>
 ## Trigger Refresh
 Configo constantly synchronizes with the dashboard upon app launch and by using the push mechanism.
 Configo looks out for any local changes that need to be synchronized and updates accordingly.